eliheuer/GTL002/fontbakery/fontbakery-report.md

 The following glyphs do not have the recommended number of contours:

-	- Glyph name: zero	Contours detected: 1	Expected: 2 or 3

-	- Glyph name: eight	Contours detected: 1	Expected: 3
+	- Glyph name: eight	Contours detected: 2	Expected: 3

 	- Glyph name: b	Contours detected: 3	Expected: 2